truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Datasets/DatasetsScreensScale.md

 ---
 title: "Datasets Screen"
-description: "This article provides information on Datasets screens and widgets settings and functions."
+description: "This article provides information on the settings and functions found on the **Datasets** screens and widgets."
 weight: 30
 tag:
 - scaledatasets